-- where we make a major change to the Contract to your significant detriment as described in section 8 (Contract changes and Course closures) with which you do not agree; or - where you have accepted either a Firm or Insurance offer with us and you decide not to study with us before your Course starts (e.g. because you take up a place at another provider).
+- where we make a major change to the Contract to your significant detriment as described in section 8 (Contract changes and Course closures) with which you do not agree; or - where you have accepted either a Firm or Insurance offer with us and you decide not to study with us before your Course starts (e.g. because you take up a place at another provider; or - where you have agreed with the University to defer your place to a later start date and you are not happy with the amended terms and conditions that apply to that later start date; or - you withdraw from your studies at the University.